Platform9 Managed Kubernetes 2.4 Release Notes

 1. Highly Available multi-master, multi-etcd Cluster Deployment

 Managed Kubernetes now provides support for creating highly available and fault tolerant Kubernetes clusters that are spread across availability zones.
-You can specify one or more availability zones in your OpenStack or Amazon AWS environment while creating Kubernetes clusters, then Managed Kubernetes will ensure that atleast one master node is deployed within each cluster, along with configuring multi-node etcd.
+You can specify one or more availability zones in your Amazon AWS environment while creating Kubernetes clusters, then Managed Kubernetes will ensure that atleast one master node is deployed within each cluster, along with configuring multi-node etcd.

 2. Rolling Upgrade of Kubernetes Clusters